-- Fats are the essential macronutrients and our bodies cannot survive without fats.
+- Fats are essential macronutrients and our bodies cannot survive without fats.

 - Fats are the energy reserve of the body.

-- Fats not only provide us energy but also essential for the assimilation of other types of nutrients.
+- Fats not only provide us with energy but are also essential for the assimilation of other types of nutrients.

 - Fats are an essential part of a balanced diet and our bodies need fats just like any other macronutrient.